Freight Shipping from Omaha to Phoenix

 How much does it cost to ship freight from Omaha to Phoenix?

-Full truckload (FTL) rates from Omaha, NE to Phoenix, AZ currently range from $2,894-$3,567 for a standard dry van load over the 1,346-mile route.
+Full truckload (FTL) rates from Omaha, NE to Phoenix, AZ currently range $2,894-$3,567 (roughly $2.16-$2.68 per mile over 1,346 miles).
 LTL shipments typically cost $940-$1,544 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Omaha to Phoenix?